sheemambabu/CMPE-258-Deep-Learning/Assignment 2/Readme.md

 ### Timeseries forecasting models
 Successfully went through all the steps in the tutorial, did run into some errors but managed to resolve them and complete the tutorial.

-### End-to-end Deployment of a Vision Model Using Automl-kit to IOS Mobile device
+### End-to-end Deployment of a Vision Model Using Automl-kit to iOS Mobile device
 Successfully integrated the image data from the Google Cloud AI Platform tutorial and integrated it with the iOS simulator.